Pros and Cons of Enlisting in the Coast Guard

 Coast Guard Basic Training

-As well, all must be able to jump off a 5-foot platform into the pool, swim 100 meters, and tread water for five minutes.
+All Coast Guard personnel must be able to jump off a 5-foot platform into a pool, swim 100 meters, and tread water for five minutes.

 Specialized Training Units

 Helicopter Rescue Specialist (Search and Rescue Swimmer) that has a much more grueling test and training program to qualify with the additional exercises of pullups, underwater swims, buddy tows, and 500m swims.

 Maritime Security Response Team (MSRT) - The MSRT is the SWAT Team of the Coast Guard and the only unit within the Coast Guard that has counterterrorism capabilities.
 The MSRT is trained in direct action missions and to be the to be the first response to potential or actual terrorist threats.
 A similar test with higher standards is required for the MSRT recruits (12-minute swim, 1 1/2 mile run, pushups, situps).

 Coast Guard Assignments

 The Coast Guard has Installations, Bases, and Air Stations throughout the continental United States East Coast, Gulf Coast, Great Lakes and Pacific.
 Depending upon what type of ship a Coast Guardsman is assigned to, he/she could live on that ship, or on the base, if the ship is not big enough to accompany the crew full time.